 Today, the starving artist is a dying trope.
 Independent artists can self-sufficiently fund their craft by selling work directly to their fans.
 While gallery or agent representation is still a great way to reach wider audiences, corporate clients, or buyers with deeper pockets, it’s no longer necessary in order to be successful as a working artist.

-For galleries, the shift in the last two decades has allowed curators to represent more artists and expand into affordable prints to reach larger audiences worldwide.
+For gallerists and curators, the shift in how we buy and sell in the last two decades has allowed these businesses to represent more artists and expand into selling affordable art prints online to reach larger audiences worldwide.

 How to sell art online

 Whether you’re a creator or a curator looking to make money selling art online, this guide is for you.
 We consulted experts and successful artists for their advice on everything from marketing to pricing to shipping your art.

 - Meet the experts

 - What’s right for you: selling your own art or selling works by other artists?

 - Photographing and scanning art